ogaroh/smart-ble/README.md

-# Smart BLE - IoT Flutter Application (BLE)
+# SmartBLE - IoT Flutter Application (BLE)

-## 📱 Application Overview
+## Mobile Application Overview

 A comprehensive Flutter application for Bluetooth Low Energy (BLE) device scanning, connection, and interaction with Material 3 design principles.

 ---

-## 🚀 Instructions on How to Run the Application
+## Instructions on How to Run the Application

 ### Prerequisites